 Rate Design and Tariff Options to Schedule PX

 In noticing the most recent Commission Draft Opinions that were issued on August 9    and the amendments to AB 2290 by Senator Alpert, it appears as though some type of rate stabilization is imminent for San Diego consumers.
 Enron wishes to caution the Commission about how it implements such a rate stabilization.
 There are various issues that need to be addressed.
 They include:    how to deal with any unrecovered balances, from whom will such balances be recovered and over what period of time?
 Which customers will be subjected to rate stabilization and for how long?
 Does it makes sense to differentiate between smaller and larger customers?
 Do we need rate stabilization for the entire year or for particular times of the year?
+What implications such a policy will have on the developing retail market?

 There have been a number of recent developments, such as the introduction of several new markets within the California Power Exchange (“CalPX”) and the ability to enter into bilateral agreements    which have just been authorized for SCE and PG&E.    However, price transparency is still an important goal, as noted by SDG&E when it filed its Advice Letter 1234-E.    That advice letter proposed to permit the utility to participate in various of the Block-Forward Markets of the CalPX.
 SDG&E took care to ensure that the direct access market would not be undermined by a lack of transparency in the PX Credit through its offer publish on its website, by no later than 5 p.m. each business day, information about its prior day BFM transactions.
 The Commission has approved that Advice Letter unanimously.